Police and the Criminal Prosecution Process

 Independent domestic violence advocacy services are also being set up in the areas covered by these courts, and elsewhere, and many women find these services very helpful.
 If there is a domestic violence advocacy service in your area, it may help you to decide what to do, and will support you through the court process, if you choose that option.

 For help and support with going through the prosecution process, you could contact a specialist domestic violence advocacy service, which may be part of your local domestic abuse service.
 You could also ring the Freephone 24 Hour National Domestic Violence Helpline (run in partnership between Women’s Aid and Refuge) on 0808 2000 247.

-produces a leaflet, 'Witness in court', which you should be sent if you are asked to appear as a witness..
+The Home Office produces a leaflet, “Witness in court”, which you should be sent if you are asked to appear as a witness.

 Crown Prosecution Service website – For information and in particular how decisions on prosecution are reached.